r4wk/R4K-Field-Mapper/README.md

 https://github.com/rakstars/WisBlock-RAK4631-Helium-Mapper/wiki/Make-a-Helium-Mapper-with-the-WisBlock

+Before proceeding make sure you have built the RAK Mapper, as this project uses that as a base and just adds an OLED.

-Once you have the R4K field mapper firmware flashed to the WisBlock and have an OLED soldered onto the device, all that is left is the intergration.
+Once you have the R4K field mapper firmware flashed to the WisBlock/RAK Mapper and have an OLED soldered onto the device, all that is left is the intergration.

 - To create an HTTP integration in a Helium Console:
   Click on Integrations, select Add New Integration, select HTTP.
 Then, copy and paste the following Endpoint URL: